cmu-delphi/epidatr/README.md

 discussion on the [general API website](https://cmu-delphi.github.io/delphi-epidata/api/api_keys.html).
-The `epidatr` client will automatically look for this key in the R option `delphi.epidata.key` and then from the environment variable `DELPHI_EPIDATA_KEY`.
+The `epidatr` client will automatically look for this key in the R option `delphi.epidata.key` or in the environment variable `DELPHI_EPIDATA_KEY`.
 We recommend storing your key in `.Renviron` file, which R will read by default.